elixir-cldr/cldr/README.md

 * Support multiple languages and locales in your application

-* Need to support formatting numbers, dates, times, date-times, SI units and lists in one language or many
+* Need to support formatting numbers, dates, times, date-times, units and lists in one language or many

 * Access the data maintained in the CLDR repository in a functional manner